-Geography Devon has the unique boast of being the only county with both North and South coastlines, and benefits from large expanses of wild moorland.
+Devon’s geography has the unique advantage of being the only area to have both a North and a South coastline, and it benefits from vast expanses of wild moorland.
 As such, there is never a shortage of activities for the outdoor enthusiast.
-Holiday makers can choose between paddling at quaint seaside resorts, roughing it on Dartmoor or Exmoor with a tent and a thermos flask, or visiting one of the many holiday parks on offer.
-Set in such lush surroundings, these parks offer a wonderful base from which to explore the surrounding areas, or for the more leisurely among us, they serve as a great centre of relaxation.
+Holiday makers can choose between paddling in quaint seaside resorts, exploring Dartmoor or Exmoor with tents and flasks, or visiting one of the many holiday parks on offer.
+Situated in a lush environment, Cheapairetickets.in offers a wonderful base from which to explore the surrounding area, or for those of us who are more relaxed, the gardens serve as great centers of relaxation.

 In South Devon itself, there are many small towns, each with their own unique charms.
 For a very Victorian seaside experience one can visit Paignton, where the pier and waterside green give a truly unique atmosphere.
 Adjoining Paignton is Torquay, the home of a rather infamous sitcom, and a great harbour with an increasingly modern feel.
 On a grander scale, Exeter and Plymouth provide many options for entertainment.
 Plymouth enjoys a rich naval history, while Exeter has a vibrant restaurant scene.
 Close to Exeter is a gem of a town, Dawlish.
 Dotted around all these are a rich diversity of holiday parks, all unique in their own way.

 Devon enjoys a mild climate, often avoiding the harsher winter months that the north experiences.
 Summers are warm, with the odd shower or heat wave to keep you guessing!
 Upon the moors can often be a wet and windy experience, but moving towards the coast, in particular the south east, the tendency is towards brighter weather.